-Installing web softwares on your own may sound intimidating but several web hosting companies like Hostgator and Dreamhost have 1 click wordpress install to simplify the process.
+Installing Wordpress on a server may sound intimidating, but several web hosting companies like Hostgator and Dreamhost have 1 click wordpress install to simplify the process.

 Website builders curate their own website templates, usually from a handful of designers.

-Wix tries to cater to every business with 500+ templates in popular business niches such as restaurants, travel, designer, artist, sport, and a dozen more.
+Wix tries to cater to every business with 500+ templates in popular business niches such as restaurants, travel, design, artist, sport, and a dozen more.

 Weebly has 60+ templates focused on simplicity and ease of use.